 We hope so!
 Our plan is to have little Winnie and her mom, Binti on exhibit everyday.
 However, they will rotate on exhibit with our other two adult hippos, Splish and Uzazi.
 While everyone is adjusting to the new addition, we cannot guarantee their exact schedule.
 If you are planning to visit the Memphis Zoo today, click the link below to see if she will be on exhibit.

 Is Winnie on exhibit today?

-Yes, Winnie will be on exhibit today, JULY 27.
+YES, Winnie will be on exhibit today, September 23rd.

 Welcome Our Baby Hippo!

 Our little bundle of joy was named Winnie after almost 23,000 votes were cast in our naming contest.

 About the baby